Chapter 2 : 01: Whispers in June

 She started to pick at the lint stuck to her pajama bottoms as she mulled over the events: the pouring red rubies, a body, crying faces, and the glow of Death's mark.

-She knew she never had any special connection to Dumbledore like Potter or the other Gryffindors, nor did she ever speak to the older man outside of the polite 'Hullo' when she could not be seen by fellow Slytherins.
+She had no special connection to Dumbledore, despite her mum's efforts, like Potter or the other Gryffindors, nor did she ever speak to the older man outside of the polite 'Hullo' when she could not be seen by fellow Slytherins.

 But he was a good man, or so her mother told her.

-Daphne, however, caught Illyana's eye and as if it never happened, Daphne ran to her bed.
+Daphne, however, caught Illyana's eye and went to her own bed.
 She kept wiping her eyes and looked a bit pink in the face.

-Illyana thought it looked like she had been crying or was trying not to cry.
-She wanted to comfort Daphne, but didn't know how and she didn't try.
+Illyana thought it looked like she had been crying or was trying, and failing, to not cry.
+Illyana wanted to comfort Daphne, but didn't budge from her bed.
+Daphne's face said all that Illyana's suppressed once Pansy came into the room.
+They were estranged, unable to help one another even if they wanted too.
 They were as close as any good Slytherins were; as close as they needed to be, never closer.
+It was safer that way.
+Better.
+Especially in moment like these, where one cannot expose a weakness unless they wanted to deal with the inevitable harm a weakness would cause.

-"My parents will want me home the second they hear of the mess Hogwarts is in," Pansy replied first, in her usual curt manner with Illyana.
+"My parents will want me home the second they hear of the mess Hogwarts is in," Pansy replied, in her usual curt manner with Illyana.
 Pansy was already sorting her whites and darks and folding them up neatly.

 "We are leaving and not attending Dumbledore's funeral," Millicent tagged on, stuffing her trunk full of books and reams of seemingly blank parchment.